Hurt By A Dangerous Or Defective Product?

 If You Have Been Injured by a Defective Product

 If you have been injured by a defective product, you may be able to bring a products liability suit against the manufacturer or seller for compensation for your disability, pain and suffering, medical expenses and lost wages.
 As promptly as possible after the injury, you should try your best to preserve the product in the same condition it was in when it caused the injury.
 You should contact a Virginia, Maryland or Washington DC product liability attorney to assist you in evaluating whether you may have a viable legal claim and in identifying any responsible parties.

 It is important to seek legal advice promptly because your right to obtain monetary relief may be lost if you wait too long.
 If you need assistance in your products liability claim, contact an experienced Maryland, Virginia and Washington DC at Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P.
-We are available to answer any questions or concerns that you may have.
+Our products liability and Washington DC Personal Injury Attorneys are available to answer any questions or concerns that you may have.